Apartment security plan is to defend against premises liability litigation.

 Apartment Security Plan – Doors and Locks

 As a landlord, to prevail in a premises security lawsuit you need to be able to prove that you acted reasonably and had an apartment security plan in effect to protect residents.

 Proof of acting reasonably usually requires three things: 1) documentation, 2) documentation, and 3) documentation.”

 The best time to inspect the door security of a rental unit is 1) before you rent it, and 2) at turnover.
-A good policy is to walk the apartment with both the incoming and outgoing resident to inspect and test each locking device.
+A good policy is to walk the apartment with both the incoming and outgoing residents to inspect and test each locking device.
 This inspection should be documented on the resident walk-through form and the resident should be asked to initial each locking device entry.

 The most common way used to force entry through a door with a wooden doorjamb is to simply kick it open.
-The weakest point is almost always the strike plate that holds the latch or lock-bolt in place.
+The weakest point is almost always the strike plate that holds the latch or locks bolt in place.
 The average door strike plate is secured with only 1/2-inch wood screws set into soft doorjamb molding.
 These lightweight moldings are often tacked on to the doorframe and can be easily torn away with a firm kick.
 Because of this construction flaw, it makes sense to upgrade to a heavy-duty four-screw strike plate.
 They are available in most quality hardware stores and home improvement centers and are definitely worth the extra expense.
 Install this strike plate using 3-inch screws to cut deep into the door frame stud.
 This one step alone will deter or prevent most forced entries through the front door.
 Of course, you should document this important step because it is proof of you acting reasonably.

 - Use a solid core door for all entrance points

 - Doors should fit tightly into the door frame